See that little slot on the left? That was my path. See that chasm on the right?

 The mysterious petroglyphs are etched into a cliff wall at Mesa Verde.

 The second half of my hike — the second half-zillion miles — was a leisurely walk in the park, literally.
 Mesa Verde is not only a National Park, but it’s also a UNESCO World Heritage site.
-The first half of my mountain march was by far the most challenging terrain I have ever hiked in my adult life, possibly ever.
+The first half of my mountain march was by far the most challenging terrain I’ve hiked in my adult life, possibly ever.
 Unless you count those trips to Isle Royale National Park on an island in the middle of Lake Superior back when I was all of 17 or 18.
 But even then, when I was as fit as a fiddlehead fern, it wasn’t as narrow a hike through split boulders or with drop-offs into oblivion or as middle-aged inappropriate as this.

 And boy, was it fun!